Mani-Manepalli/Frontend/README.md

-This repository contains HTML - CSS - JS and a standard Protfollio
+This repository contains HTML - CSS - JS and a standard Protfollio(index.html)